 Which One Saves More Time in an Indian Kitchen?

 70% of Indian cooking time is spent on prep — chopping, kneading, slicing — not grinding.
 The food processor is a prep-tool.
 The mixer grinder is a texture-tool.
 Using the wrong one for the wrong job costs you 30–45 minutes every day.
-The DU Tech Team's 2026 workflow audit tells you exactly which machine saves more time for your kitchen.
+My 2026 workflow audit tells you exactly which machine saves more time for your kitchen.

 70%